-Arriving to Darwin
+Arriving at Darwin

 Our next destination was Darwin.
 It was only 115 km from Litchfield National Park to again reach civilization.
 The drive was short, but it took us some time to pick the right caravan park.
 We wanted to stay there longer as it was finally warm and there were a lot of attractions in Darwin to see.

-We finally found a very nice caravan park with 3 pools and an inflatable jumping pillow for children, Nell’s favorite.
+We finally found a very nice caravan park with 3 pools and an inflatable jumping pillow for children, Nell’s favourite.
 After setting the camp, we ended the day by going to the city for dinner.
 Civilization tastes completely different after being in the middle of nowhere.
 And I would definitely say – better, more appreciated.

 Darwin – first impressions